Typhoon Son-Tinh: Philippines

 Son-Tinh was forecast to hit Central Philippines.
 However, it impacted the entire islands with almost every provinces of the country receiving storm signals.
 The PAGASA issued Storm Signals as the storm approached.
 Storm Signal No. 1 was hoisted over Surigao del Norte, Surigao del Sur, Agusan del Norte, Leyte provinces, Western and Eastern Samar.
 As the tropical depression neared the country, it intensified into a tropical storm.
 Signal No. 2 was hoisted over Cebu, Leyte provinces, Samar provinces and Surigao provinces.
-As a precaution, All classes in Cebu City were suspended because gale-force winds and moderate to heavy rains were battering the area.

 On October 24, the storm capsized 6 boats in Tacloban City.
-The storm caused heavy rains and strong winds over the Visayas.
-At the night of October 24, the storm hardly hit Cebu with rain and winds.
-Classes in Cebu City were suspended the next day.
+It hardly hit Cebu with rain and winds, prompting classes in Cebu City to be suspended the next day.
+Authorities in the Philippines confirmed at least four deaths – an 8-year-old boy who drowned, two men crushed by falling trees, and an elderly man who died from hypothermia.
+Widespread flooding was reported as rivers burst their banks, in some instances rising as much as 12.8 meters in 24 hours.
+A cargo ship, called the ML Lady RP II, sank with around 1,200 sacks of copra near Zamboanga City at the height of the storm.
+Strong winds derailed a train in Quezon.

-Throughout the Philippines, 27 people were killed by the storm and damage amounted to PHP155 million (US$3.74 million).
+Throughout the country, 27 people were killed by the storm and damage amounted to PHP155 million (US$3.74 million).

 China

 The center warned ships and people in affected areas to be careful urging authorities to take full precautions.
 It was forecast up to 80 cm of precipitation that day along the coast of eastern and southern Hainan province and eastern coast of Leizhou peninsula.

+Authorities reported that more than 82,00 people were relocated to temporary shelters as Son-Tinh moved near Hainan.
+It also brought heavy rainfall, with rivers in Beihai, Qinzhou and Fangchenggang rising significantly.
 In all, 7 people lost their lives in China.
-Total economic losses in China were counted to be CN¥1.52 billion (US$243 million).
+Total economic losses were counted to be CN¥1.52 billion (US$243 million).